mimic-sussex/sema/README.md

 Sema provides an online integrated environment that implements support for designing both abstract high-level languages and more powerful low-level languages.

-Sema follows a set of core design principles:
+Sema implements a set of core design principles:

 * Integrated signal engine — There is no conceptual split between the language and signal engine.
 Everything is a signal.